minlanyu/cs145-site/infra.md

 Note that VirtualBox currently does not support M-series Macbook.
 ## Using github classroom

 This course uses git and github classroom for all its projects.
 The [Harvard SEAS git introduction](https://wiki.harvard.edu/confluence/display/USERDOCS/Introduction+To+GIT) is a good way to get set up with git quickly.
-Please take a look at [git notes](http://cs61.seas.harvard.edu/site/ref/git) for the CS 61 Fall 2020 offering for a more interesting introduction.
+Please take a look at [git notes](http://cs61.seas.harvard.edu/site/ref/git) and [setup github notes](https://cs61.seas.harvard.edu/site/2021/SetupGitHub/) for the CS 61 Fall 2020 offering for a more interesting introduction.
 We discuss using github classroom for our projects here.

 ### Requesting your project clone
 Each project has or will have a github classroom link posted on our course website.
 Please click the link *after* you are signed into your github account.
 This will begin the process of creating a project clone repository for you.
 You will get an email notification when your cloned repository is accessible.